How to find a psychiatric service dog

-If you need a service dog — specifically a psychiatric service dog (PSD) — you may be wondering how you can get one.
-(Or you’ve ever seen a dog in a restaurant or hotel, you may have wondered what the dog is doing in a place pets aren’t normally permitted.)
-PSDs are extremely helpful and intelligent and are trained to make life for their handlers much easier.
+Updated Oct.
+12, 2020: If you need a service dog — specifically a psychiatric service dog — you may be wondering how you can get one.
+PSDs are trained to make life for their handlers much easier.
 Let’s look closer at these incredible pups.

-Unlike other service dogs (or assistance, support, or helper dogs), who are trained to perform major everyday tasks for people with physical disabilities, psychiatric service dogs (PSDs) are individually trained to help people with emotional or psychiatric disabilities including post-traumatic stress disorder (PTSD), bipolar disorder, and severe depression.
+Unlike other service dogs (or assistance, support or helper dogs), who are trained to perform major everyday tasks for people with physical disabilities, psychiatric service dogs are trained to help people with emotional or psychiatric disabilities including post-traumatic stress disorder, bipolar disorder and severe depression.

 The differences between therapy dogs and service dogs, like PSDs, can be a little blurry, so let’s look at some of the distinctions:

-Service dogs primarily work for their owners while therapy dogs provide service to people who are not their handlers – they help people in places like hospitals, schools, and nursing homes.
+Service dogs primarily work for their owners while therapy dogs provide service to people who are not their handlers — they help people in places like hospitals, schools and nursing homes.
+(Here's what to do if your hospital closes.)

-Service dogs, like seeing eyeing dogs, act like guides and perform jobs for their owners to help them accomplish everyday tasks and keep them safe.
-According to the Americans with Disabilities Act (ADA), therapy dogs are dogs that provide comfort just by being with a person.
+Service dogs, like seeing-eye dogs, act like guides and perform jobs for their owners to help them accomplish everyday tasks and keep them safe.
+According to the Americans with Disabilities Act, therapy dogs provide comfort just by being with a person.
 Since they have not been trained to perform a specific job or task, they do not qualify as service animals.

 Service dogs are working dogs and are not considered pets.